 This article aims not just to discuss the fear of using gamification in corporate training, but also to tackle it in the most optimal ways.
 Through my previous posts, you must have known that while it is not a very new idea, gamification has been expanding in recent years since organizations determine how best to apply it.
 After some experimentation, many businesses are starting to recognize how effective and easy it can actually be.
 Mostly it is used as a means to enhance the customer experience by inculcating more interaction and an environment of gaming and competition, all to benefit the bottom-line of the business.
 More lately, though, gamification has also been applied in other aspects, more specifically, being put internally to the employees themselves.

-Gartner’s one of the reports predicts that 40 percent of top 100 global businesses would use gamification in 2015 to revolutionize the way they operate their business and conduct corporate trainings.
+Gartner’s one of the reports predicts that 40 percent of top 100 global businesses would use gamification to revolutionize the way they operate their business and conduct corporate training.
 As can be learned from some organizations’ experiences, gamification can also be applied for tackling some critical issues like helping employees beat their fear of failure.
 Though gamification is bringing new ways of operations in almost every division of the organization, fear of using it in corporate training is still the chapter that needs to be closed.

 I will start the topic from the educational context.
 It has been acknowledged by the experts that the next wave of innovation in education won’t come from dumping technology on the problem.
 Rather, it would arise from deeply engaging with learners and empowering them learning all their own, through technology that is in co-relation with malleability of human brain.
 If it’s just a classroom where empowered learning and learners’ engagement are so important for learner’s growth; then think about a business, a vast group of learners (employees) and how important it is to achieve business outcomes.
 Surely, a business is a much higher level classroom where technology, specifically gamification, should be incorporated to achieve business goals and making employees even more engaged towards them.